cea-hpc/modules/doc/source/module.rst

  A colon separated list of the :mfcmd:`prereq` statements defined by all loaded *modulefiles*.
-Each element in this list starts by the name of the loaded *modulefile* declaring the pre-requirement followed by the name of all modulefiles it declares a prereq with.
+Each element in this list starts by the name of the loaded *modulefile* declaring the pre-requirement followed by the name of all modulefiles it declares a :mfcmd:`prereq` with.
 These loaded modulefiles and pre-required modulefile names are separated by the ampersand character.
 When a :mfcmd:`prereq` statement is composed of multiple modulefiles, these modulefile names are separated by the pipe character.